reduxjs/redux-devtools/packages/redux-devtools-extension/README.md

 );
 ```

-There’re just [few lines of code](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/npm-package/index.js).
-If you don’t want to allow the extension in production, just use ‘redux-devtools-extension/developmentOnly’ instead of ‘redux-devtools-extension’.
+There’re just [few lines of code](https://github.com/reduxjs/redux-devtools/blob/main/packages/redux-devtools-extension/src/index.ts).
+If you don’t want to allow the extension in production, just use ‘@redux-devtools/extension/lib/developmentOnly’ instead of ‘@redux-devtools/extension’.

 ## License